preina1/Figure-Skating-Data-Project/README.md

-# Figure Skating Data Display Project
+# Figure Skating Olympic Medals Project
 A dashboard displaying data of the figure skating medals won by USA in the history of the Winter Olympics